reduxframework/redux-extensions-loader/README.md

 Then place any extension folder within ~/extensions.

 Depending on the extension you may also need to load a config file of some type to declare the options for that extension.

+# Make sure this is included before you declare your Redux Framework object.
+Because of WordPress hooks you need to include this before you create your ReduxFramework instance.
+It has to do with hooks.
+Just load this loader and your config settings prior to creating that object.

+## Note: DO NOT place extensions within ReduxCore/Extensions
+If you do so any other plugin could override your extensions and they would be inaccessible by your code.